A Trip Across the Pond

 Main gear retraction test

-Skip Cregier, Don Davis, Jack Kern, Millie Kern, Bob Weinhart, J.R.
+The flight crew who took her out of China Lake from left to right: Skip Cregier, Don Davis, Jack Kern, Millie Kern, Bob Weinhart, J.R.
 Kern, Henry Zappia and I am not sure who the last person is.
-Can anyone help with his identity?

 Removing the tail turret from another China Lake B-29 for eventual restoration/installation in Hawg Wild